-Analysis of results: By holding positions of leadership in agency, state, regional and national regulatory groups, IUB staff members directly represent lowan's best interests in discussions of regulatory policy.
-Despite being a medium to smaller sized regulatory agency in the United States, lowa is looked upon as a leader.
+Analysis of results: By holding positions of leadership in agency, state, regional and national regulatory groups, IUB staff members directly represent Iowans' best interests in discussions of regulatory policy.
+Despite being a medium to smaller sized regulatory agency in the United States, Iowa is looked upon as a leader.